· James Chamellis Potter (1865-1955) ·

 Mellis was born February 6, 1865 near Tiffin, Johnson County, Iowa.
 He spent the first thirteen years of his life on the Iowa farm where he was born.

 In 1877 the Potters preempted in Loda Township, Reno County.
-The following year J.C.’s parents brought their family to work the land.
+The following year J.C.’s parents, Adam and Rosannah (Layman) brought their family to work the land.
 Mellis attended school in a little sod schoolhouse in the neighborhood in which dried corn stalks were used as fuel.

 James Chamellis and Eva Belle Dix were married in 1889.
 Her family had located to Reno County in 1878 and settled on a farm near Haven.
 They moved to Valley Township in 1884, then to a farm near Lerado in 1888.